lucapette/web/main/content/writing/kafka-streams-or-typestream.md

 constructive conversations.
 In this case, the design goals of the two can guide us toward a constructive approach.

-Kafka Streams is a jvm library.
+Kafka Streams is a JVM library.
 It's a fully-featured streaming processing library and has lots of advanced features (like interactive queries.
 Check out my [HTTP endpoints with Kafka Streams Interactive Queries]({{< ref "/writing/http-endpoints-with-kafka-streams-interactive-queries" >}})) so you